nicholasadamou/set-me-up/README.md

 Installs [n](https://github.com/tj/n) for version management, `npm` comes with node for package management.
 The latest `node` and `npm` versions are installed using `n`.

-It also install a set of globally installed `npm` packages.
+It also installs a set of globally installed `npm` packages.
 For a complete list of packages installed please see [`web.sh`](.dotfiles/modules/web/web.sh#120).

 ### Other components